 Massachusetts ceded land for the lighthouse in early February 1794, and later that year, Congress passed an act providing for its erection.
 The plans for Seguin’s first tower called for an octagonal wooden tower with “a costly and firm stone foundation, if necessary, a stone cellar to the house, [and] a capacious and secure oil vault.”
 Some modifications to the original instructions had to be made – for instance, a deep foundation was impractical in the hard rock at the building site.

-General Henry Dearborn, one of just two individuals to submit a bid for building the lighthouse, finished the station in October 1796, and Major John Polerecsky was hired as the first keeper.
+General Henry Dearborn, the only person to submit a bid for building the lighthouse, finished the station in October 1796, and Major John Polerecsky was hired as the first keeper.
 Keeper Polereczky, a veteran of the Revolutionary War, was appointed months before the station was ready so he could make preparations for farming and gardening on the island, although he would not begin receiving his salary until the light started shining.

 In 1804, Polereczky was replaced by Jonathan Delano, who served for years without incident, until 1825, when Collector Isaac Ilsley reported: “I have lately been informed that Jonathan Delano, Keeper of Seguin Light House had fraudulently disposed of Lamp Wicks from that establishment, the evidence of the fraud is in the affidavit of Lewis Demot herewith enclosed, and which I believe to be true.
 The Wicks are now in this Office and are good and not damaged, or refuse as said to be by Spencer, son of the Keeper.”